kings of Rome

 Nationale delle Terme is a statue of a Vestal virgin.

 OstiaRemains of the most ancient Roman walls.

-The great buildings (Tarquinius Priscus: 616–578
+The great buildings (Tarquinius Priscus: 616–578 BC)

 The seven hills (Servius Tullius: 578–534 BC)

 The king Servius Tullius surrounded the city with walls which took in all seven hills.
 For eight centuries – until the Emperor Aurelian extended its boundaries – Rome remained surrounded by these walls.

 Rome becomes a republic (Tarquinius Superbus: 534–509 BC)